TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 Here, because the expression evaluated to false it was the code after the `:` that was assigned to the variable `response`.

-To write this as an if; else statement would be much more verbose
+To write this as an `if..else` statement would be much more verbose:

 ```ruby
 age = 18